 Today I would like to talk about some very versatile types of chords.
 They bring a lot of tension, a lot of colour, and they can play several roles at the same time.
 Let's talk about diminished chords.

 Diminished chord are often considered as dark sounding, because they are rather dissonant.

 And this dissonance means tension, which means that they need to be resolved in a way or another.
 The good thing is that these chords are like actors that can play different roles, so they can be resolved in a lot of different ways.
 And this versatility makes them excellent tools to do modulations, to go from one tonality to another.

 We already saw different ways of making modulations in other episodes.

 And one main technique was to utilise the tension of an authentic cadence to lead the progression toward a particular chord, that would then become a new tonality.

 An authentic cadence is a progression from a degree V to a degree I, that means that if I wanted to go to the tonality of Em for example, I could place a B7 chord just before a Em chord to facilitate the transition.
 Because if E is my degree I, then B is my degree V.

 Here the B7 creates a tension that is then resolved by the Em.

-For our cadence in Em for example, it would sound like this.
+For our cadence in Em for example, it would go from B7b5 to Em.

-For an example of a major tonality, in G major, it would sound like this.
+For an example of a major tonality, in G major, it would go from D7b5 to GM.